-Debbie is entering her fourth year in private practice and is an experienced counselor.
+Debbie is an experienced counselor having started her private practice in August 2010 with the experience in the mental health field beginning in 1997.
 Her approach is harmoniously balanced between the mental emphasis of Western medicine and the more spiritually intuitive traditions of healing rooted deeply within the Christian tradition.

 Her work includes: individual therapy for adult women, adolescent girls, premarital couples, married couples, depression, anxiety, relationship issues, communication problems, self-harm, stress, fear, loneliness, anger management, self esteem, grief and loss, life transitions, abuse, trauma or PTSD, and guidance for spiritual issues within a Christian counseling perspective.